insolar/insolar/cmd/benchmark/README.md

                 Path to file for saving members data -b nocheckbalance
                 If true, don't check balance at the start/end of transfers.
 Default is false.
+        -z onlycreatemembers
+                If true, only create members without transfer money.
         --discovery-nodes-logs-dir
                 Launchnet logs dir for checking errors